MusawenkosiMagagula/caps-resources-website/QUICK_SETUP.md

 pip install -r requirements.txt
 ```

-### 2. Place Your PDFs
+### 2. Place Your Documents

-Put all your PDF resources in the `resources` folder:
+Put all your documents in the `Website` folder:
 ```
-C:\caps-resources-website\resources\
+C:\caps-resources-website\Website\
 ```

+Supported file types:
+- ✅ PDF (.pdf)
+- ✅ Word Documents (.docx, .doc)
+- ✅ Excel Spreadsheets (.xlsx, .xls)
+- ✅ PowerPoint (.pptx, .ppt)

-You can put them in any subfolders - the script will find them all.
+You can put them in any subfolder structure - the script will find them all.

 ### 3. Run the Organization Script